MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/view-operations-manager-alerts-azure-monitor.md

 ## View Operations Manager’s alerts in Azure Monitor

-For SCOM Managed Instance, the alerts that are generated in the Operations Manager’s Management Server via management packs can now be seen in Azure Monitor.
+For SCOM Managed Instance, the alerts that are generated in the workload can now be seen in Azure Monitor.

 Log in to the Azure portal, access the Azure Monitor service, and select **Alerts** tab to see a list of all the alerts that the service has generated.